mirgin01/EGA-VCF-AF-pipeline/README.md

 plots: false # create box plot showing the distribution of each QC sample parameter

 ## MODULES TO RUN
-preprocessing : false # if true the module will be run
+preprocessing : true # if true the module will be run
-delete_related: false
+delete_related: true
-ancestry : false
+ancestry : true
 af_annotation : true

 ## PREPROCESSING STEPS
-convert_vcfs : false # if true the module will be run split_multiallelic : false
+convert_vcfs : true # if true the module will be run split_multiallelic : true
-genotype_filtering : false
+genotype_filtering : true
-variant_filtering : false
+variant_filtering : true
 sample_filtering : true

 ## VARIANT FILTERING THRESHOLDS